gserej/WarThunderSQBHelper/README.md

 An Android application created to help tracking numbers of remaining ally and enemy units in War Thunder Squadron Battles.
 It parses JSON data streamed by the game and displays four numbers representing amount of remaining planes and ground units of each side.
+Some pieces of code are based on Tim Buchalka's Android Developer Course.

 <img src="screenshot.png" height="480">